The Blonde with Bare Breasts: Production

 Filming began on 29 July 2008 for a 9-week period near Paris and the Seine, and by spring 2009 was completed.

 Release

-The film was first released in France on 16 January 2010, and was screened at film festivals including Le Festival du Film de Cabourg and Cannes.
+The film was released in France on 16 January 2010, and was screened at film festivals including Le Festival du Film de Cabourg and Cannes.
 The film had its world premiere in June 2010 in the Netherlands under the French title.

 Reception

 Of the film's world premiere in the Netherlands, André Waardenburg of NRC Handelsblad wrote "Nederland heeft de wereldpremière.
 Een dubieuze eer, want de film is niet erg sterk."
 (The Netherlands has the world premiere.
 A dubious honor, as the film is not very strong.)
 He expanded on his review by writing "Net zoals het schilderij heeft de film weinig inhoud.
 Het probeert van de hoofdpersonages sympathieke schelmen te maken die lak hebben aan het establishment.
 Dat lukt maar half."
 (Like the painting, the film has little content.
 It attempts to make the main characters likeable rogues who have disdain for the establishment.
 That only half succeeds.)
 However, he did approve of the locations.
 He wrote, "De locaties maken een beetje goed: het bezoek aan het schilderachtige plaatsje dat nog de sfeer van de Impressionisten ademt, levert een paar aardige scènes op."
 (The locations make up for that somewhat; the visit to the picturesque village that still breathes the atmosphere of the Impressionists delivers a few nice scenes.)

 Jordan Mintzer of Variety wrote, "Despite what some may consider a promising title, there's unfortunately little to show for it in The Blonde With Bare Breasts" calling Manuel Pradal's film an "aimless intrigue".
 Referring to Pradal's earlier films, he wrote the film was "clearly a case of style over substance", and offered that the substance of the film was "so ephemeral and misconstrued" that it detracted from Yorgos Arvanitis' otherwise superb location cinematography.